 Growing innovation in the agriculture sector

-Danielle Rose works under a pop-up grow tent inside Velocity’s main incubator workspace.
-It’s an unusual sight in the buzzing open-plan room amongst fellow tech founders.
+Danielle Rose weighs leafy greens in Velocity’s development lab while her colleague prepares samples for whole genome sequencing.
+It’s an unusual sight in the buzzing space amongst fellow tech founders.

-Rose is harvesting lettuce, a common crop that her startup, Ceragen, is trying to improve.
-What makes her lettuce unique is a microbial technology that promotes the plant’s growth and helps to increase crop yields.
+Rose is currently growing several plant crops that her startup, Ceragen, is trying to improve.
+What makes her plants unique is a microbial technology that promotes growth and helps to increase crop yields.

-The Velocity startup was inspired by foundational research published by University of Waterloo professor Trevor Charles and professor emeritus Bernie Glick.
-During her time as a grad student in Dr. Charles’ lab, Rose conducted market research on the industrial potential of using plant growth promoting microbes to develop probiotics for plants.
+The Velocity startup is based on fundamental research conducted by their technical advisor Dr. Bernie Glick, who is a professor emeritus at the University of Waterloo.
+During her time as a grad student at Waterloo, Rose conducted market research on the industrial potential of using plant growth promoting microbes to develop probiotics for plants.
 These probiotics are applied to the roots of the plant and help improve both plant growth and food production.
-After forming Ceragen, she began to further research how different combinations or microbes designed for specific crops could help the plant grow better by improving nutrient uptake, regulating plant stress and producing growth promoting hormones.
+After forming Ceragen, she began to further research how different combinations of microbes designed for specific crops could help the plant grow better.
+These products work by improving nutrient uptake and regulating plant stress.

 Rose knew that this solution could solve a critical problem in the agriculture sector as more operations look to scale their crop productions to meet increasing consumer demand.

-Ceragen was incorporated in April 2021 and already has one product on the market for tomatoes — the world’s largest crop grown in greenhouses.
+Ceragen was incorporated in April 2021 and already has two products, ACCelerate and FerraGrow, on the market for use with hydroponic tomatoes and lettuce.

-Ceragen has achieved fast success in part because they’ve integrated growers throughout the research and development (R&D) process.
+Ceragen has achieved fast success in part because they’ve integrated growers throughout the research and development (R&D).

-“In the end, we have a tailored made solution to a problem the growers are facing.
+“In the end, we have a tailor-made solution to a problem the growers are facing.
 And for me, that’s the best way to do science.”

 Combining her love for biology and microbes with her business passion is what led her to pursue her grad studies at Waterloo.